stucco/data/README.md

 ## Deployment

-There is a [git pre-commit hook](http://git-scm.com/book/en/Customizing-Git-Git-Hooks) that will build the site using the default grunt task and add the deploy directory to the commit, which will be merged with the gh-pages branch for deployment on [github pages](http://pages.github.com/).
+There is a [git pre-commit hook](http://git-scm.com/book/en/Customizing-Git-Git-Hooks) that will build the site using the default grunt task and add the deploy directory to the commit.
 To use it, create a symlink:

     ln -s ../../pre-commit.sh .git/hooks/pre-commit

+A git [post-commit hook]() will merge the changes with the gh-pages branch for deployment on [github pages](http://pages.github.com/).
+To use it, create the symlink:

+    ln -s ../../post-commit.sh .git/hooks/post-commit.sh